0xsamuel-eth/modal_project/README.md

-# modal_project
+# Modal Project

-A modal project with button
+A modal project with a toggle button that opens modal content and a close button that closes it